EricLawtonCA/EricLawtonCA.github.io/workbook/basicbsdetection.md

 Some of the contradictions in capitalism are found between the claims made for the way in which markets are the best way to assure efficiency, and the way in which large corporations actually behave.

 If it is far more efficient to have many, small, competing entities attempting to deliver goods and services, why do CEOs of large corporations buy out small ones instead of just buying their products from them?
+To be

 Why do they have their own in-house departments instead of inviting bids for their goods and services?
 Because they know that the shortened communication lines, speed of decision-making and many other factors can make it more efficient then buying everything on an open market.